How To Prepare For Med School Interviews: Common Questions

 For example, if you discuss the COVID-19 pandemic, you shouldn’t make a general statement.
 Instead, it would help if you elaborated on COVID-19, the struggle for creating the vaccine, what current scientists developing the vaccine are saying, and any bioethical dilemmas.

-Some topics may be highly controversial, such as marijuana use and abortion, and you may be asked to give your stance on these issues.
+Some topics may be highly controversial, such as marijuana use and abortion, and it’s very likely you’ll be asked to give your stance on these issues.
 Interviewers are interested in understanding your knowledge of such topics and responses.

 Remember, you don’t want to generalize your answer.
 It’s important to represent both sides of a topic fairly and then choose your stance and defend it.
 As usual, you want to be honest.
 If you’re unsure how to respond, ask questions based on what you already know to expand further upon the prompt.